Explore Global Markets

 The course will instead provide an overview of what big data is, the underlying principals of a distributed system and how this forms a database, data pipelines and practices used in businesses, software systems that can be used to handle big data and models that can be used to represent database systems.

 This course is an introduction to Digital Business.
 Starting from basics of information technology (IT) and communication, including Internet technologies, this course brings the students to understand businesses that had been created with the key components that were just mentioned.
-The course lays the foundation for students to "think digital" and "think strategically" on how to make new businesses using "digital".
+The course lays the foundation for students to "think digital" and "think strategically" on how to make businesses using "digital"

 This course will provide frameworks to understand the new digital marketing landscape and mechanisms on how firms can effectively implement their digital marketing strategies.
 It will provide an introduction to digital marketing, social media and business and explore how social media has disrupted traditional marketing strategies.
 The course will proceed to go in-depth into social media, the different forms it can take, how content can go viral and how businesses can go about using social media to market their business.
 We will explore how user-generated content is linked to social media and what can encourage users to create user-generated content and several tools that can quantify return on investments (ROI) on social media platforms.